What is MDR in cybersecurity?

 EDR

 Endpoint detection and response (EDR) security solutions collect detailed data from endpoints to establish a baseline of normal usage patterns.
 MDR providers were originally created as extensions of EDR services.
 But over time, MDR providers have superseded endpoint-exclusive solutions.
-Today’s MDR solutions are designed to cover more threat surfaces, such as on-premises, the cloud, and even internal operations infrastructure.
+Today’s MDR is designed to cover more threat surfaces, such as on-premises, the cloud, and even internal operations infrastructure.

 SOC